 Brecon is a proud garrison town with a high concentration of infantry veterans.
 The Minister has met me a number of times to discuss my constituents’ concerns, so I have seen at first hand his commitment to righting the wrongs done to our veterans.
 Does he agree that the closure of Brecon barracks, erasing the history of the Army in Wales, would be another such wrong?

-The closure of barracks and the footprint of the military in this country is something that we take very seriously, but let me be clear that the defining issue in that will be the quality of life for our service personnel, and we will make sure that it is acceptable.
+The closure of barracks and the footprint of the military in this country are matters that we take very seriously, but let me be clear that the defining issue in that will be the quality of life for our service personnel, and we will make sure that it is acceptable.

 I completely agree with that, but we are not going to base policy on things that are simply incorrect.
 This has been an issue for 40 years because people have not wanted to tackle difficult matters.
 This Government are going to do that, and we will bring forward legislation in September.